nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 - Object (`{a:1}`, `["apples", "pears", "oranges"]` )
 - Symbol (ES6, created via the `Symbol()` function)

 :exclamation: If the types are identical, for example a string and a string, the loose equality operator just performs the equality comparison.
-However, if the types are _not identitcal_, it converts both values to a common type _before_ doing the equality comparison.
+However, if the types are _not identical, it converts both values to a common type _before_ doing the equality comparison.

 :book: In the code above, we compare a string and a number (`1` and `"1"`).
 In this case the second operand (`"1"`) is converted to a number (`1`). `1` equals `1`, so the result is `true`.